Skip to main content

 There are a few ways to create a weight-loss journal.
 Some people prefer pen and paper, while others like using a digital format.
 There’s no right or wrong choice — what matters is finding a process that works for you.

-Notebooks or journals work great if you like to write things down.
-Think about picking one that fits into your purse, backpack, or pocket so you can carry it with you.
+If you choose to use a notebook or journal, pick one that fits into your purse, backpack, or pocket so you can carry it with you.

-Phone apps or online platforms work well if you enjoy technology and want to track your data over time.
+Phone apps or online platforms can be particularly helpful if you want to track your data over time.
 There are plenty of free apps for both Apple and Android phones, including:

-Another option is to use a digital note-keeping app like Apple’s new Journal or Android’s Google Keep.
-While they won’t track your data, they’re handy for entering information from day to day.
+Another option is to use a digital note-keeping app like Apple’s Journal or Android’s Google Keep.
+These simple “digital notebooks” are handy for entering information from day to day.

 Do weight-loss journals actually work?